 41 Aecon Atlantic Industrial Inc. operates a ship repair facility at Battery Point.
 The marine railway has a capacity of 4000 tonnes.
-The east wharf is the load-out wharf and the west wharf is the outfit wharf.
+A privately maintained light is situated on the east wharf, which is the load-out wharf; the west wharf is the outfit wharf.
 The outfit wharf is 213 m long with a limiting depth of 4 m alongside.